slatedocs/slate/source/includes/metype/_third_party_login.md

 * To logout the user we need to call `accountUserLogout`.

-## Listening to metype to initiate login
+## Listening to Metype to initiate login
 ```javascript
 function listenToLogin(event) {
       if(event.data.action === "metype_login") {